aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

        --user-config-json '{"max_additional_storage":"REPLACE_WITH_DESIRED_VALUE_IN_GB"}'
     ```

-1. Run the
+1. Run
-    [avn service integration-endpoint-list](/docs/tools/cli/service/integration#avn_service_integration_endpoint_list) command to retrieve the identifier of the new endpoint:
+    [avn service integration-endpoint-list](/docs/tools/cli/service/integration#avn_service_integration_endpoint_list) to retrieve the identifier of the new endpoint:

     ```shell
     avn service integration-endpoint-list --project YOUR_PROJECT_NAME
     ```

-1. Run the following command to create an autoscaler integration on
+1. To create an autoscaler integration on
-    your service using the new autoscaler integration endpoint:
+    your service using the new autoscaler integration endpoint, run:

     ```bash
     avn service integration-create